Madball: Artistry

-Musical style and influences
+Musical style and influence

 Madball are a hardcore punk band.
 The band's music put an emphasis on a metal-influenced groove, breakdowns and use of lyrics based on street life, as opposed to the speed of punk rock and the riffing of crossover thrash which were dominate in the genre when they began.
 This difference led to them helping to define the sound hardcore would take on in the 1990s, as well as the beatdown hardcore genre.
 They have also been categorised as tough guy hardcore.